Maziarkiani/maziarkiani.github.io/README.md

 Full-text academic papers, preprints, and associated datasets/code linked or hosted on this site are subject to the specific copyright and licensing agreements of their respective publishers or distribution platforms (e.g., arXiv, ELRA/LREC, ACL).
 Please refer to the individual paper or its official source link for exact licensing terms and restrictions.

-**Website Source Code & Configuration:**
+**Note:**

 This framework is based on an open-source template, but it contains customized configurations, proprietary metadata, and personal data architecture.

-**Warning to developers:**

 Blindly cloning or forking this repository for your own use without carefully stripping and reconfiguring all customized metadata, site-specific variables, and tracking architecture will likely result in broken deployments, SEO penalties from search engines, and misconfigurations on your end.